benscott/scratchpads-training/content/images-and-media.rst

   .. only:: training

-    For the training course, please tag the images from your :ref:`training-material` with the approrpriate taxa (based on the file name)
+    For the training course, please tag the images from your :ref:`training-material` with the appropriate taxa (based on the file name)

 6. Click on the *Misc* vertical tab.
 Fill the *Media Gallery* you wish your image(s) to belong to